spco/git-novice/_episodes/08-collab.md

 ~~~
 {: .output}

-Then push the change to the *Owner's repository* on GitHub:
+Then push the change to the *Owner's repository* on Bitbucket:

 ~~~
 $ git push origin master